-The good news about efficiency ratings is they aren’t arbitrary.
+The good news about efficiency ratings is that they aren’t arbitrary.
 Imagine if every manufacturer tested their own systems and claimed their own efficiency ratings.
 It would be like car companies testing the fuel efficiency of their own cars.
-For cars, the US EPA steps in to independently test cars using fixed criteria and then provide their ratings.
-For HVAC systems its an organization called AHRI.
+For cars, the US EPA steps in to independently test cars using fixed criteria and then provides their ratings.
+For HVAC systems, it’s an organization called AHRI.
 The air-conditioning, heating and refrigeration institute.
-They have a variety of functions in the industry, but the best known is their efficiency rating certifications.
+They have a variety of functions in the industry, but the best known is their efficiency rating certifications: SEER and EER.

-To be clear the AHRI doesn’t necessarily test all equipment, or even most of it — but they have established standards for testing and work with the manufacturers to ensure that accurate ratings are produced and we can be pretty confident that AHRI certified equipment is accurately rated.
+To be clear: The AHRI organization doesn’t necessarily test all equipment, or even most of it — but they have established standards for testing, and they work with the manufacturers to ensure that accurate ratings are produced, so we can be pretty confident that the SEER and EER efficiency levels on AHRI-certified equipment is accurate.

-Rating HVAC systems is difficult however.
-Not the testing and measurement, which I’m sure has its challenges, but the sheer volume of equipment.
-There are lots of brands and sub-brands but even more models of equipment.
-On top of that, there are combinations and configurations that all affect efficiency.
-With all of those permutations, the AHRI simply can’t test every single possibility, however they do test A LOT.
-When you purchase an HVAC system you should ask whether it’s AHRI certified.
+With all of those permutations, the AHRI simply can’t test every single possibility, but they do test (and re-test) A LOT of them.
+When you purchase an HVAC system with a specified SEER, you should ask whether it’s AHRI certified.
 Unless you are only replacing a piece of your system and not the whole thing, or you have a unique application, there really isn’t a good reason a complete and new HVAC system shouldn’t be AHRI rated.

-To check whether your system is AHRI rated you can go to http://www.ahrinet.org/ and search the AHRI Directory (the button is quite prominent).
-If your contractor gave you your AHRI number you can search using that unique number (recommended), but you may also search by the make and model of the equipment.
+To check whether your system is AHRI rated and find the official SEER efficiency rating, you can go to http://www.ahrinet.org/ and search the AHRI Directory (the button is quite prominent).
+If your contractor gave you your AHRI number but not a certificate, you can search using that unique number (recommended), but you may also search by the make and model of the equipment.
 Keep in mind you will need the make and model of all of your equipment.
-For a split system A/C and furnace that will be 3 different components.
-The condensing unit, the furnace/air-handler, and the evaporator coil.
+For a split system A/C and furnace, that will be 3 different components: The condensing unit, the furnace/air-handler, and the evaporator coil.
 When you find your matching equipment you will be able to see the rating and generate an official certificate (if you want to!).